jennyzhang8800/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

 *********

 If your course has more than one enrollment track, you can create different course experiences for learners in each enrollment track.
 You do this by designating specific components in your course as visible only to learners in one or more of the enrollment tracks.
 Then, learners in each of the enrollment tracks see only the course content that you have designated for that track.

-Complete these steps to create track-specific content in your course.
+To create track-specific content in your course, follow these steps.

 #. :ref:`Specify course components as visible only to particular enrollment track groups<Specify Components as Visible Only to Certain Enrollment Tracks>`
 #. :ref:`View components that are available for each enrollment track group<View Components Available Based on Enrollment Track>`